Unicode in HTML

 Using ascii text to render characters correctly within your browser

-As you can see from the table below, using Unicode characters is simple.
-Just substitute the Unicode sequence in the table for the corresponding character.
+As you can see from the characters below, using Unicode is simple.
+Just substitute the Unicode sequence in the example for the corresponding character.
 Then use all of those sequences wherever you want to include letters numbers and symbols.
-This is required in some cases to display symbols like copyright and trademark which can't be displayed in a web browser by typing the symbol on your keyboard.
+This is required in some cases to display symbols like copyright and trademark which can’t be displayed in a web browser by typing the symbol on your keyboard.

 . .
 F F N N V V d d l l t t